Sparse Bayesian mass-mapping with uncertainties: hypothesis testing of structure: Weak Gravitational Lensing

 Gravitational lensing refers to the deflection of distant photons as they propagate from their origin to us, the observer.
 This deflection is caused by local Newtonian potentials which are, in turn, sourced by the total local matter over or under density.
 As such, weak lensing is sensitive to both the visible and invisible matter distribution \emdash making it an ideal probe of dark matter in the Universe.

-The WL regime is satisfied when propagating photons (from a distant source) have an angular position on the source plane $\beta$ (relative to the line-of-sight from observer through the lensing mass) greater than the Einstein radius $\theta_E$ of the intervening mass.
+The weak gravitational lensing regime is satisfied when propagating photons (from a distant source) have an angular position on the source plane $\beta$ (relative to the line-of-sight from observer through the lensing mass) greater than the Einstein radius $\theta_E$ of the intervening mass.
 This assertion ensures that the solution of the first order lens equation is singular:

 Where the Einstein radius is defined to be:

 where $f_K$ is the angular diameter distance in a cosmology with curvature $K$, $c$ is the speed of light in a vacuum, $G$ is the gravitational constant and $M$ is the lensing mass.
 Perhaps more generally the weak lensing regime can be defined as convergence fields for which $\kappa \ll 1$ -- ensuring that the shear signal remains linear.